 We amphibians love the Amphicar Tours at The BOATHOUSE at Disney Springs!
 Make a splash for Father's Day at Disney World in these antique cars that drive from land into the water, taking you on a 25-minute guided tour of Disney Springs.

 If you're looking for some nautical fun on a budget, don't froget about all of the toadally free water taxi options!
-Leap loves any time he can get on the water, even if it's just a cruise from EPCOT to Disney's Hollywood Studios.
+I love a ferry ride across Seven Seas Lagoon from the Transportation and Ticket Center to Magic Kingdom.

 For the Techie

 Disney is all about innovation and uses the latest technology to build new attractions.
 For the dad who likes keeping up with the most recent techie trends, you’ll want to go on Star Wars: Rise of the Resistance at Disney's Hollywood Studios.
-This incredible attraction is Disney's most technologically advanced ride yet.
 Keep the "Star Wars" day going and book a reservation at Savi's Workshop to let dad build his own lightsaber!

 While you're at Animal Kingdom, you'll want to hop on Avatar Flight of Passage in Pandora.
 During this incredibly immersive 3-D simulation ride, you feel like you’re flying on a banshee.
 You can even feel it “breathing” underneath you at one point.
 It’s definitely one of our top favorite rides in all of Disney World, and it’s sure to impress any tech-savvy dad!